tareq1988/wp-recaptcha-integration/readme.txt

 == Frequently asked questions ==

-= The login captcha says 'ERROR: (something somthing)'.
+= The login captcha says 'ERROR: (something something)'.
 What can I do? =

 If it says 'Invalid sitekey' and you checked the 'Prevent lockout' option on the plugin settings (it's on by default) you can log in with an administrator account and ignore the